-What might be considered an unconventional philosophy, Anthony Parent, IRS Medic Founder and partner at Parent and Parent, LLC, believes that aside from his credentials it’s his empathy towards the IRS and the agents he works with daily that help make him and his tax law firm a success.
-“We put ourselves in the shoes of the IRS—the agents are getting it from tax payers who are very sensitive.
+Although it might be considered an unconventional philosophy, Anthony Parent, IRS Medic Founder and partner at Parent & Parent LLP, believes that aside from his credentials it’s his empathy towards his cllients and the IRS agents he works with daily that help make him and his tax law firm a success.

-Another side that people miss is that if you think about how much the IRS regulates people, just think how much they regulate their employees,” he laughs.
-“No one ever listens to the IRS employee—we respect the position that they’re in and because of that they’re really willing to help us out in ways that they’re able to and that can make all the difference and can lead to a different solutioon
+“We try to put ourselves in the shoes of the IRS—the agents often dealing with tax payers who are understandably very sensitive.
+If you think about how much the IRS regulates people, just think how much they regulate their employees,” he laughs.
+“No one ever listens to the IRS employee—we respect the position that they’re in and because of that they’re really willing to help us out in ways that can make all the difference and help lead to a different solution.

-So, he went out on his own but to his dismay encountered multiple challenges.
+He decided to go out on his own but to his dismay encountered multiple challenges.
 “When I went out on my own I had bad cases, failures, working insane hours, and was getting nowhere.
 I was pounding my head; cases would explode.
 The client was not happy, I wasn’t happy, nobody was happy,” he says.
 He adds that after partnering with his dad and delving deeper into tax law he realized he had come full circle.
-“My whole goal was to fight for the little guy and the best surprise is that’s what I do every day.
+“My whole goal was to fight for the little guy and the best surprise is that’s what I do every day."

 He emphasizes that if someone has a tax issue they consult a professional tax lawyer rather than a national non-lawyer firm or worse, a friend.
 He calls it “the curse of a favor.”
 “It really takes a special skill set and someone who does a large volume of it because things change.
 We have 300 open cases and 300 tests of what’s happening.
 If you’re not doing that volume, than you don’t have the knowledge we learned in a case yesterday that we’re applying today,” he says.